 PLEASE NOTICE: The Mike Green Center entrance at the double glass doors of the jail is the entrance for the jail lobby for inmate visitation as well as leaving money on the inmate commissary and inmate phone kiosks.

-Visitation hours are Monday - Friday from 8:00 a.m. to 5:00 p.m. in the video visitation room located in the lobby of the detention center.
-Inmates are allowed fifteen (15) minute visits for a total of one (1) hour visitation each week.
-Once an inmate's hour of visitation for the week has been used up, he or she will not be allowed another visit until the following week.
+Visitation hours are Monday - Friday from 8:00 a.m. to 4:30 p.m. in the video visitation room located in the lobby of the detention center.
+Inmates are given two (2) FREE thirty (30) minute visits for a total of one (1) hour visitation each week.
+Once an inmate's free visits have been used, you may visit by paying $7.50 per visit.
+You should deposit the money into the Telmate kiosk in the lobby of the detention center.
 Also, if an inmate or entire inmate pod is locked down, inmate visitation may be denied.
 The booking process can take a while, therefore, new inmates being booked into the jail will not be allowed visitation until the booking process is completed and the inmate is placed in his or her cell.
+For additional information on Telmate inmate services, visit: www.gettingout.com.

 ITEMS ALLOWED TO BE BROUGHT TO AN INMATE: